Dantas11/Weather-Dashboard/README.md

 ## Project Description

 This Project is a Weather Dashboard  where you can search for a city and get weather information sush as temperature, wind speed and humidity.
 It also shows a 5 days forecast so you can also see weather information for the next 5 days of your search.
+It also stores all searches in the local store showing a list of last shearches giving the user the option of going back to any city searched.

 ## Installation